alexmic/alexmic.github.com/_posts/2015-03-22-around-the-world-in-80ms.md

 published: true
 ---

-My slides for my talk on how the internet and the web works at Insights Conference 2015 in Cyprus.
+My slides for my talk on how the internet and the web works at <a href="http://insightscon.com/" target="_blank">Insights Conference 2015</a> in Cyprus.
 The audience was semi-technical so I simplified a lot of technical concepts.

 <iframe src="//slides.com/alexmic/deck/embed?style=dark" width="100%" height="425" scrolling="no" frameborder="0" allowfullscreen="true"> </iframe>